philsturgeon/phil.tech/_posts/2011-02-08-geocoding-apis-compared.markdown

 layout: post
 title: Geocoding API's Compared
 category:
-permalink: blog/2011/02/geocoding-apis-compared
+redirect_from: /blog/2011/02/geocoding-apis-compared/
-excerpt: " \n In this article I explain the pro's and con's of working with three of the most popular free geocoding services around: Google Map's API, Yahoo PlaceFinder and SimpleGeo.
-This review goes beyond the \"I want this address on a map marker!\" junk most people do and goes on to explain some of the issues faced when using these services in slightly \"out of the ordinary\" conditions. "
+excerpt: "In this article I explain the pro's and con's of working with three of the most popular free geocoding services around: Google Map's API, Yahoo PlaceFinder and SimpleGeo.
+This review goes beyond the \"I want this address on a map marker!\" junk most people do and goes on to explain some of the issues faced when using these services in slightly \"out of the ordinary\" conditions."
 date: '2011-02-08 22:30:00'
 comments: true
 disqus_identifier: geocoding-apis-compared